w3c/specberus/README.md

 `https://www.w3.org/pubrules/api/validate?url=https://example.com/doc.html&profile=auto`

-`auto` profile is the easiest way to validate an document.
-The validation relays on the automatically extracted data.
+`auto` profile is the easiest way to validate a document.
+The validation relies on the automatically extracted data.

 The validation result contains both the **metadata** and the **errors**/**warnings** regarding the document.